Ford Focus Active Review 2025: Price, specs & boot space

 The system will warn you of the impending impact before applying the brakes hard if you don’t react.
 If you do hit another car, the Ford will also lock its brakes to stop you rolling into a secondary accident.

 Drive often at night on pitch-black country roads?
-Then the optional Adaptive Front Lighting system is worth a look, although annoyingly it’s only available on Active X models.
+Then the optional Dynamic Matrix LED system is worth a look.
 It adds dynamic LED headlights that produce a bright white full beam that can be used even in oncoming traffic.

 MPG and fuel costs: What does a Ford Focus Active cost to run?

-"All Ford Focus Active models have cheap running costs with even the thirstiest 150PS 1.5-litre petrol getting close to 50mpg in official fuel economy tests.
+"All Ford Focus Active models have cheap running costs with even the thirstiest 155PS 1.0-litre petrol achieving 50mpg in official fuel economy tests.
 The 125PS 1.0-litre improves that by a few MPG although, in reality, you can expect to get closer to 40mpg out of both."

-Ford fits its petrols with clever cylinder deactivation technology that means the engine can switch off one cylinder to save fuel when extra power isn’t needed.
+Ford fits its petrols with clever cylinder deactivation technology, which means the engine can switch off one cylinder to save fuel when extra power isn’t needed.
+Ford's refreshed engine lineup also uses a 48V lithium-ion battery, something that's automatically recharged via regenerative braking and coasting.

-Ford finished in the bottom five car brands in the latest HonestJohn.co.uk Satisfaction Index.
-However, modern cars are generally pretty reliable, and the fact that Ford sells so many cars means it's more likely that problems are reported.
+Unfortunately, Ford finished seventh in the most recent HonestJohn.co.uk Satisfaction Index.
+However, modern cars are generally pretty reliable, and the fact that Ford sells so many cars means it's more likely that problems will be reported.

-"At the time of writing, a Ford Focus Active would set you back £27,020 on the road, while posher Active X cars start from £29,220."
+"At the time of writing, a Ford Focus Active will set you back £31,530 on the road"

-It’s easy to see why you might choose a Ford Focus Active X in favour of the standard Ford Focus Active.
-They look smarter inside thanks to their half-leather interior, while you also get heated front seats, six-way electrical adjustment for the driver’s chair, a glass roof that opens, climate control and larger 18-inch wheels.
+It’s easy to see why you might choose a Ford Focus Active X in favour of the standard Ford Focus.
+They look smarter inside thanks to their full leather interior, while you also get heated front seats, four-way electrical adjustment for the driver’s chair, climate control and larger 18-inch wheels and then there's the quirky SUV bodywork.

 Getting in is also easier thanks to the X model’s keyless entry and handy puddle lights that light up the area around the car so you don’t tread in something wet (or worse).

-That lot is additional to what you get in the standard Active.
-It gets rough-and-ready looks courtesy of its 30mm raised ride height, chunkier bumpers, black-plastic wheel arch protectors and black-painted roof.
-Inside, you get Ford’s top-of-the-range sat-nav system with an 8-inch display, Apple CarPlay and Android Auto, and a couple of unique driving modes – Slippery and Trail – designed to keep you going on low grip surfaces.
+Inside, you get Ford’s top-of-the-range sat-nav system with a 13.2-inch display, SYNC 4, and a couple of unique driving modes – Slippery and Trail – designed to keep you going on low-grip surfaces.

 Ask the heycar experts: common questions